Search This Site

 Computer Case Preparation

-I always like to have a clean table to work on my computer case, with enough room to lay the case out, and still have room to work with the motherboard on the side.
-But if you don’t have a table that big, you can work on the floor as well.
+I always like to have a clean table to work on my case, with enough room to lay the case out, and still have room to work with the motherboard on the side.
+But if you don't have a table that big, you can work on the floor as well.
 Just be careful with smaller parts that you don't lose them.

 A word of caution when working directly on a carpeted floor, be careful with static electricity.
 Always make sure you ground yourself by touching the case frame before handling the components.
 If you have an anti-static bracelet, then you don’t need to worry about grounding yourself.